 Why Was it Built?

 The purpose of the Iron Pillar of Delhi is one of its many mysteries.
 Some say it was a flagstaff made for the king mentioned in the inscription.
 Others say it was a sundial at its original home in Madhya Pradesh.
 Why it is no longer in Madhya Pradesh is yet another mystery.
-There is no evidence of who moved the pillar 1,000 years ago, how it was moved or even why it was moved.
+There is no evidence of who moved the pillar 1,000 years ago, how it moved, or even why it moved.
 All we can say for certain about this aspect of the history of the pillar is that it has been part of the Delhi landscape for a very long time.

 How has it seemingly remained untarnished for this long?
 The pillar does not seem to rust.
 Although we now know this is not entirely accurate.
 It is certainly in unbelievable condition for its age.
 However, it is not without rust.
 There is a small amount of rust beginning to appear on the pillar.
 This does not make the pillar’s condition any less mysterious.
 As mentioned above, it should not even exist anymore.
 So, how does it withstand the years?
 Answering that question is not easy.